-Bearded dragon eggs will usually hatch around 60 days after being laid, but it can be anywhere from 40-90 days, which is one of the reasons it’s so important to monitor the eggs closely.
+Bearded dragon eggs will usually hatch around 60 days after being laid, but it can be anywhere from 40 to 90 days, which is one of the reasons that it’s so important to monitor the eggs closely.

-Incubating your bearded dragon’s eggs isn’t an easy process and requires a lot of monitoring on your part.
+Incubating your bearded dragon’s eggs isn’t an easy process and requires a great deal of monitoring on your part.
 If you’ll be away from home for 24 hours or longer, you’ll need someone who can monitor the incubation process and make adjustments as needed.
-The incubation process is rewarding and it’s an exciting experience to watch your new babies hatch, especially knowing that you played an important role in their development.
+The incubation process is rewarding, though, and it’s an exciting experience to watch your new babies hatch, especially knowing that you played an important role in their development.